Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 Both TLS and DTLS need to store session information for each open (D)TLS session.
 Especially with DTLS, a bogous or misbehaving client could open an excessive number of DTLS sessions.
-This session tracking could lead to a resource exhaustion, triggering a Denial-of-Service.
+This session tracking could lead to a resource exhaustion on the server side, triggering a Denial-of-Service.
 Therefore, RADIUS/(D)TLS servers MUST limit the absolute number of sessions they can track and SHOULD expose this limit as configurable option to the administrator.
 When the total number of sessions tracked is going to exceed the configured limit, servers MAY free up resources by closing the session that has been idle for the longest time.
 Doing so may free up idle resources that then allow the server to accept a new session.

-RADIUS/(D)TLS MUST limit the umber of partially open DTLS sessions and SHOULD expose this limit as configurable option to the administrator.
+RADIUS/DTLS servers MUST limit the number of partially open DTLS sessions and SHOULD expose this limit as configurable option to the administrator.

+## Session Closing

+If malformed RADIUS packets are received or the packets fail the authenticator checks, this specification requires that the (D)TLS session be closed.
+The reason is that the session is expected to be used for transport of RADIUS packets only.

+Any non-RADIUS traffic on that session means the other party is misbehaving and is a potentially security risk.
+Similarly, any RADIUS traffic failing authentication vector or Message-Authenticator validation means that two parties do not have a common shared secret.
+Since the shared secret is static, this again means the other party is misbehaving.

+We wish to avoid the situation wehere a third party can send well-formed RADIUS packets to a RADIUS proxy that cause a (D)TLS session to close.
+Therefore, in other situations, the session SOULD remain open in the face of non-conformant packets.
+Any malformed RADIUS packets sent by a third party will go through the security checks of the RADIUS proxy upon reception and will not be forwarded.
+Well-formed RADIUS packets with portions that the proxy does not understand do not pose a security risk to the security properties of the RADIUS/(D)TLS session and can be forwarded.
+This ensures forward compatibility with future RADIUS extensions.

 ## Migrating from RADIUS/UDP to RADIUS/(D)TLS